Notebook

 observations 6 min read

-In Praise of the Funny Sentence
+In Praise of the Masters of Humour

 P.G.
 Wodehouse and Terry Pratchett are the two finest practitioners of the funny sentence in the English language.
 If you haven't read either, you're about to have a very good month.